A Single Seafood Meal Blew A Tourist’s Budget So Much The Police Were Literally Called

 When it comes to travelling the world, I dedicate a large portion of my budget to food.
-What can I say?
 But, unfortunately for this tourist, a single meal blew their budget by so much that she called the cops.

 According to the New York Post, Japanese tourist Junko Shinba was left shooketh to the core after she was charged more than $1K for a crab dish in Singapore.